Toluca International Airport: History

 Most travellers to Toluca opt for Mexico City International Airport, located less than 50 km to the east, offering extensive connectivity through highways and bus services.
 The recent inauguration of Mexico City-Felipe Angeles Airport has introduced additional challenges in attracting commercial flights.
-Flight figures have fluctuated, with a significant rebound after 2022 when Volaris, Viva Aerobus, and TAR resumed commercial services, resulting in a traffic volume of over 1.7 million passengers by the end of 2024.
+Flight figures have fluctuated, with a significant rebound after 2022 when Volaris, Viva, and TAR resumed commercial services, resulting in a traffic volume of almost 2 million passengers by the end of 2025.